nathanl/hash_presentation/hash_map/01_guts.md

 - "When sparse array has < 25% nils"

 !SLIDE
+# "Grow"

+- Make a new sparse array
+- Populate by rehashing every key

+!SLIDE
 # Hashing strategy

 1. Decide on a starting size
-2. Compute a key's raw hash value
+2. Compute a key's raw hash value (??)
 3. `index = raw_hash_value % array_size`

 !SLIDE